MicrochipTech/Wireless-Sensor-Network/README.md

 ### AWS EC2
 To host your server you will have to create a virtual machine EC2 instance before you deploy apache into it.
 The process is easy and straight forward once you have your AWS account ready.

-For a step by step uide please follow the amazon guide [here](https://docs.aws.amazon.com/efs/latest/ug/gs-step-one-create-ec2-resources.html "here").
+For a step by step guide please follow the amazon guide [here](https://docs.aws.amazon.com/efs/latest/ug/gs-step-one-create-ec2-resources.html "here").

 For our demo we went with free this instance type:
 **ubuntu Server 16.04 LTS  free tier**